aktsk/ipautil/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/aktsk/ipautil/blob/master/LICENSE)

 `ipautil` is a useful utility for mobile security testing.
+This tool makes it easy to resign the IPA, check for potentially sensitive files and `Info.plist` in the IPA.

 It is a wrapper for `codesign` commands.
 I've only checked it works on macOS.
 Android version is [here](https://github.com/aktsk/apkutil).